 Becoming an expert in your chosen field is a great way to boost your profile and build your brand, and a single video can say more than thousands of words.
 From simple explainer videos to extensive video series, there are plenty of ways to use this new medium to your advantage.

-Working as a freelancer can be very rewarding, whether you take on a few jobs to supplement your income or take your passion full time.
+Working as a freelancer can be very rewarding, whether you take on freelance jobs to supplement your income or take your passion full time.
 No matter which approach you take, the smart use of social media can improve your marketing efforts and bring more clients to your door.